tianyicui/gotgo/README.md

 has been generated and compiled.

-The package name of this templated import will be dependent on the gotit implementation, so you need to specify your own qualified package name in order to safely use the package.
+The package name of this templated import will be dependent on the gotgo implementation, so you need to specify your own qualified package name in order to safely use the package.

 Getting fancier with interface types